Kristi7707/Kristi7707/README.md

 - 👋 Hi, I’m @Kristi7707
 - 👀 I’m interested in ...
-Python programming and in javascript
+Java, Sql, Angular, spring.
-- 🌱 I’m currently learning ...python from A to Z
+- 🌱 I’m currently learning ...Java from A to Z
-- 💞️ I’m looking to collaborate on ...in machine learning, web development, AI,
+- 💞️ I’m looking to collaborate on ...in  web development
 - 📫 How to reach me ...this is my email kristianmosheqaj@live.com

 <!---